sathwik13198/ISRO_APP/README.md

 - Consider using secure MQTT (TLS/SSL) for production deployments
 - Location data is transmitted via MQTT - ensure broker security
 - Tile server runs on local network - configure firewall appropriately
+- Attachment server runs on local network - configure firewall appropriately
 - No authentication on tile server (acceptable for LAN use, add auth for production)
+- No authentication on attachment server (acceptable for LAN use, add auth for production)
+- Files are stored on server in `received_files/` directory - consider cleanup policy

 ## 🚧 Known Limitations

 - MQTT broker IP is hardcoded (should be configurable)
 - Tile server IP is hardcoded (should be configurable)
+- Attachment server IP is hardcoded (should be configurable)
 - No message encryption (plain text MQTT)
 - Tile server has no authentication (LAN-only use)
 - Device list doesn't persist across app restarts